This March is a big month for me. I just accepted a full-time clinical position in Joshua Tree, California.

 2. Steam carrots just until fork tender.

-3. Pour into bowl and toss in butter, honey and salt.
+3. Pour into bowl and toss in maple syrup and salt.